influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withKey(key)
 ```

-The key of the entry in the Secret resource's `data` field to be used.
-Some instances of this field may be defaulted, in others it may be required.
+"The key of the entry in the Secret resource's `data` field to be used.
+Some instances of this field may be defaulted, in others it may be required."

 ### fn spec.acme.externalAccountBinding.keySecretRef.withName